geb/geb-talks/talks/totally/src/slides/05-page-objects.md

 ## Geb's Page Objects

-Geb builds the Page Object pattern directly into the framework (though it is optional).
+Geb builds the Page Object pattern deeply into the framework (though it is optional).

     import geb.*